ud4yy/APS-PortR/README.md

 ## Goals of the Portfolio

-- **Exploring Design Principles:** Investigate design principles used in robust, scalable solutions.
+- Exploring Design principles used in robust sclable solutions.
-- **Advanced Data Structures and Algorithms:** Study advanced data structures and algorithms employed in robust systems.
+- Explore and study Advanced data structures and algorithms employed in robust systems.
-- **Optimization and Reliability:** Understand the integration of these elements to optimize performance and ensure reliability in Quick Commerce applications.
+- Understand integration of these elements to optimize performance and ensure reliability in Quick Commerce applications.
 ## Introduction to Q-Commerce

 Getting products delivered within an hour of ordering was a far-fetched dream a few years ago.
 But this concept is now becoming part of our reality with companies like Blinkit, Swiggy Instamart, etc., introducing their own quick delivery services.
 This quick delivery has disrupted the existing market and created a new industry domain for itself – Q-Commerce.